Low-Rank Koopman Deformables with Log-Linear Time Integration: Adaptation to Deformable Simulation

 This formulation also enables arbitrary adjustment of the simulation time-step size while preserving consistent dynamics by construction.
 Because the evolution operator acts through eigenvalues, changing the time step from the training value~$h$ to a new value~$h'$ amounts to rescaling these eigenvalues.
 If $\boldsymbol{\Lambda}(h)$ denotes the diagonal matrix associated with step size~$h$, then the operator corresponding to a new time step~$h'$ is

 which correctly adjusts the temporal frequency and decay rates of each mode.
-As shown in Figure~\ref{fig:gummybear_comparison}, this rescaling yields consistent deformation behavior under different time step sizes, whereas conventional reduced-space integrators exhibit noticeably different dynamics when the time step is modified.
+This formulation follows from viewing $\Lambda(h)$ as a discrete-time propagator: advancing the system by a step $h'$ corresponds to composing the original propagator $h'/h$ times, which in the continuous limit yields the exponential map above.
+As shown in Figure~\ref{fig:gummybear_comparison}, this rescaling gives consistent deformation behavior under different time step sizes, whereas conventional reduced-space integrators exhibit noticeably different dynamics when the time step is modified.

 \else